 About Samuel

-As a writer, my creative influences are most strongly Michael Crichton, and Stephen King.
+My creative influences are most strongly Michael Crichton, and Stephen King.
 My genre interests are diverse, but usually lean toward the adventurous.
 My favorite books are Treasure Island, Dracula, The Lord of the Rings, Dune, and the Lord of the Flies.
-I am also a giant comic book nerd, focused on DC and the more thoughtful Superman titles.
+My biggest literary criticism is the lack of women and diversity in most of those same novels.
+I am also a giant comic book nerd.
 Big event comics leave me cold, but I deeply love nuanced character studies in that format.
 I see the marriage of art and literature in comics, animation, and video games as the highest forms of human collaborative creativity.
 With those details, you should understand my approach to writing and storytelling.
 I have been told my style is highly cinematic, and I consider that a lovely compliment.

 Writing isn’t my only outlet.
 I am a lifelong sketch artist, and I trained as an environment artist for the game design industry at the Vancouver Institute of Media Arts (VANarts).
 That life didn’t take off, but the experience has proven invaluable.
 The covers for all of my books are my design and artwork, containing no ai.
 Although I regrettably experimented with ai when the technology was new, I will never allow it to taint my work again.
 I currently work in the free to use digital art program Krita because adobe is disgustingly expensive.
 I hope that someday my life will have more room for fine art studies, and I aspire to properly learn how to paint.